OlgaJ1989/taste-of-poland/README.md

     * Includes direct links to all parts of the website, allowing the user to easily navigate between them.
         1. When clicked, the logo leads to the home page.

-        2. When logged OUT, the user can see the following links in the navbar: Home, Menu, Book, Gallery, Contact, Register, Login.
+        2. When logged OUT, the user can see the following links in the navbar: Home, Menu, Reservations (with a Reserve A Table dropdown), Gallery, Contact, Register, Login.

         ![Navigation1](https://github.com/OlgaJ1989/taste-of-poland/blob/main/static/images/readme/logged-out.PNG)

-        3. When logged IN, the user can see the following links in the navbar: Home, Menu, Book, My Bookings, Gallery, Contact, Logout.
+        3. When logged IN, the user can see the following links in the navbar: Home, Menu, Reservations (with Reserve A Table and My Reservations dropdowns), Gallery, Contact, Logout.

         ![Navigation2](https://github.com/OlgaJ1989/taste-of-poland/blob/main/static/images/readme/logged-in.PNG)